After another night of shitty news, I decided that the only way to end things on a good note would be to go and deep throat an ice cream cone.

 We ended up stopping at Sugar & Spice since it was on our way home and our first choice was too crowded.
 (I WAS NOT IN THE MOOD TO STAND IN LINE WITH PEASANTS.)

 Look, listen, do whatever it is you do to pay attention: I have no beef with this establishment.
 I definitely wouldn’t put it in my top local faves list but it’s not like, disgusting there or anything.
-However, on this night, some RUDE FUCKING BROAD was at the window and, after already being annoyed with the people in front of us (the one girl had on cam sweatpants with flip flops and it just rubbed me the wrong way), she set me off before I even opened my mouth to order.
+However, on this night, some RUDE FUCKING BROAD was at the window and, after already being annoyed with the people in front of us (the one girl had on camp sweatpants with flip flops and it just rubbed me the wrong way), she set me off before I even opened my mouth to order.

 I’m sorry, but you have over 30 flavors of soft serve which I could not peruse until I got up to the window, so don’t fucking rush me I hate being rushed.
 Go wipe down a counter or something and I’ll call you back when I’m ready, maybe?!

-She was scowling and I didn’t want to stand there any longer than I had to so I blurted out “Cinnamon” but immediately had remorse and then Broad asked in a rude tone what kind of tone and I started to say sugar because I always confuse the cone-types and she cut me off to spit, “WE CANT PUT IT IN A SUGAR CONE.
+She was scowling and I didn’t want to stand there any longer than I had to so I blurted out “Cinnamon” but immediately had remorse and then Broad asked in a rude tone what kind of cone and I started to say sugar because I always confuse the cone-types and she cut me off to spit, “WE CANT PUT IT IN A SUGAR CONE.
 THE SOFTSERVE IS TOO HEAVY” and I totally looked like some sort of soft serve n00b to the guy who was still standing there waiting for his milkshake.

 But the way she cut me off, I can’t even.
 My tolerance was already down real low, like the lowest rung of limbo, and this bitch and her highfalutin’ soft serve superiority was about to knock the pole right onto the rink IF YOU KNOW WHAT I MEAN and I hope you do because my rollerskating analogies are a little bit rusty.

 You guys, I then had the AUDACITY to ask her for sprinkles.
 Whaaaaat was I thinking!
-I’m an alien sent to earth for my first ice cream and I fucking blew it, apologies to the Mother Ship.
+I’m an alien sent to earth for my first ice cream cone and I fucking blew it, apologies to the Mother Ship.

 “YOU CANT PUT SPRINKLES ON THIS, ITS TOO SOFT.”
 Wow, really, you have to straight scold me about this?
 You’re the one dishing out limp soft serve, you dumb ice cream cooze.